History of Poland: Democratic constitution, NATO and European Union memberships

 In October 2019, Poland's governing Law and Justice party (PiS) won parliamentary election, keeping its majority in the lower house.
 The second was centrist Civic Coalition (KO).
 The government of Prime Minister Mateusz Morawiecki continued.
 However, PiS leader Jarosław Kaczyński was considered the most powerful political figure in Poland although not a member of government.
 In July 2020, President Andrzej Duda, supported by PiS, was re-elected.

 Poland was one of neighbouring Ukraine's most ardent supporters after the 2022 Russian invasion of Ukraine.
 As of November 2022, Poland had received more than 1.5 million Ukrainian refugees since the beginning of the war.
 In September 2023, however, Poland said that it would stop supplying arms to Ukraine and instead focus on its own defense.
 Poland's decision to ban importing Ukrainian grain, in order to protect its own farmers, had caused tension between the two countries.

 In October 2023, the ruling Law and Justice (PiS) party won the largest share of the vote in the election, but lost its majority in parliament.
 In December 2023, Donald Tusk became the new Prime Minister to succeed Morawiecki, leading a coalition of three parliamentary groups made up of Civic Coalition, Third Way, and The Left.
 Law and Justice became the leading opposition party.

 Tensions between Poland and its eastern neighbour, Belarus, reached a new high in June 2024 when Belarus, who had encouraged masses of illegal immigrants to cross the Polish border on foot as part of the undeclared dirty tricks campaign of its CSTO ally Russia, created the conditions in which a Polish border ground was stabbed to death by a would-be immigrant.
 The Polish state soon tightened controls of its frontier and on 27 July 2024 the Sejm passed a law which liberalized the use of firearms by border patrols.

+In June 2025 election, Karol Nawrocki, candidate of the national conservative Law and Justice (PiS), was elected Poland's new president.